reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 - **Streamlit**: Build a user-friendly interface using Streamlit, allowing users to interact seamlessly with the chatbot.
 No front-end experience required.
 It's the UI powering Large Language Model movement.
 That means GenAI and Streamlit: A perfect match.

 ## Requirements
+To set up the project, follow these steps:
-1. Create a specified directory for the purpose of this project.
+1. Create a dedicated directory for the purpose of this project using your preferred file manager or command-line interface.
-2. It's always a best practice to create a virtual environment for your project to manage dependencies which you can decide to give the name arbitrarily.
+2. It's always a best practice to create a virtual environment to manage dependencies for your project which you can decide to give the name arbitrarily.
 I personally name it `llm_env` in my project.
 Please make sure that you already have Python installed, preferably with a version above 3.8.x or higher in order to get along with this.
-Go to the directory that you have provided for this project and run this command.
+Open the terminal and navigate to the project directory you have provided.
+Run this command to create a virtual environment.

     ```bash
     python -m venv llm_env
     ```

-2. Go activate the virtual environment after it's done created.
+2. Activate the virtual environment after it's done created.
     - On Windows:

     ```bash
     llm_env\Scripts\activate
     ```

     - On Unix or MacOS:

     ```bash
     source llm_env\bin\activate
     ```

-3. Download `requirements.txt` file that I provided in this repository and go find the directory where the file is located.
+3. Download `requirements.txt` file provided in this repository and navigate to the directory where the file is located.
 Then, install all dependencies included by running this command.

    ```bash
    pip install -r requirements.txt